GOLDENTEAK

 Teak Oil eventually evaporates in six to twelve months (based on area conditions and sun exposure).
 You will notice that the oil finish starts showing a few streaks of unoiled wood.
 At this time, you must reapply teak oil to preserve the color.

-If teak oil treatment is not repeated, the furniture will eventually bleach to a silvery gray.
+If teak oil treatment is not repeated, the furniture will eventually bleach and weather to a silvery gray.

 Polyurethane Finish